 This degree program provides an understanding of the installation, operation, maintenance and repair of various electrical systems in electrical and electronic equipment.
-Electrical maintenance concentrates on the industrial environment and prepares students to maintain and repair electrical/electronic equipment used in commercial and industrial facilities.
+Electrical maintenance concentrates on the industrial environment and prepares students to maintain and repair electrical/electronic equipment used in government, commercial and industrial facilities.

 Graduates can look forward to jobs as electronic service technicians, electrical service technicians, field service technicians, electricians, electrical maintainers and electronic or electrical equipment installers.
-The curriculum includes electrical and electronic fundamentals, digital electronics, electrical and electronic trouble-shooting, digital communications, transformers, National Electric Code, electrical machines, industrial controls, programmable controllers, hydraulics, pneumatics and refrigeration.
+The curriculum includes electrical and electronic analysis and fundamentals, digital electronics, electrical and electronic trouble-shooting, digital communications, transformers, National Electric Code, electrical machines, industrial controls, programmable controllers, hydraulics, pneumatics and heating, ventilation and air conditioning.
 This knowledge is essential for graduates who are required to maintain and repair modern electrical/electronic equipment.